 "At The University of West London I studied a module, which allowed students to build a project based on a real hotel issue.
 After my group and I finished the project, the Human Resources Manager from the hotel we had chosen approached us and encouraged us to send our CVs, and take part in an assessment day for a Graduate Programme.
 After many weeks of activities, including presentations and tests, I am now one of the Graduate Trainees with a two-year contract.
 I have to thank the University for giving me this opportunity."

 "I did my work placement at The Royal Air Force Club in Green Park, it was a fantastic experience.
 I learned and enhanced my knowledge and skills.
 It was a dream come true and after 4 months all my hard work paid off as they promoted me to a supervisor in the restaurant.
 They even sponsored me for a wine and spirit course from WSET London.
 All credit goes to the placement office and UWL."

 Career and study progression

 Employers in the hospitality industry express the need for professionals possessing a combination of practical and theoretical skills.
 In addition, employers recognise the merits of diverse skills in marketing, HR, operations and food service, all of which are developed whilst studying for a hospitality management degree.

 By developing a strong management background in the context of hospitality and food services, you will also gain transferable skills that you will be able to apply to a range of careers including:

 - UK hotel and leisure groups

-This innovative new course helps you combine theoretical understanding with practical, vocational skills.
+This course helps you combine theoretical understanding with practical, vocational skills.
 By obtaining these highly sought-after skills in the graduate jobs market, you prepare yourself for meaningful employment after graduation.